michellab/BioSimSpace/doc/source/guides/protocols.rst

    the configuration options, along with checking the type and value of the user input.
-2. Update the private ``_generate_config`` method in each of the :ref:`Process <ref-Process>` classes that support the protocol to translate the high-level options into package specific configuration files.
-There is no need to make modifications to the process classes that don't support the protocol, since a :class:`BioSimSpace._Exceptions.IncompatibleError <BioSimSpace._Exceptions.IncompatibleError>` will be raised if the user attempts to create a process to implement the protocol.
+2. Update the private ``_generate_config`` method in each of the :ref:`Process <ref-Process>` classes that support the protocol and add functionality to the ``createConfig`` method to the appropriate :data:`configuration file generator <BioSimSpace._Config>` to translate the high-level options into package specific configuration files.
+There is no need to make modifications to the process classes that don't support the protocol, since a :data:`BioSimSpace._Exceptions.IncompatibleError <BioSimSpace._Exceptions.IncompatibleError>` will be raised if the user attempts to create a process to implement the protocol.
 3. Some protocols require specific command-line arguments to be passed to